array ʃarray_typeʅ array_name(dimension1ʃ, ..., dimensionNʅ) ʃsaveʅ;

 for more information.

 All arrays marked with save in the application are written to the same file.
-This file has the same name as the application but with a .sva file extension appended to it (for example, MyApplication.bch.sva).
-Saved arrays are not supported in data entry applications.
+By default this file has the same name as the application but with a .sva file extension appended to it (for example, MyApplication.bch.sva).
+You can modify the name of the saved array file by using the PFF SaveArray attribute.